GGC-STaRS/GGC-STaRS.github.io/submissions.md

 #### * Poster Submission
 <ul>
-<li>Step1: Please register your poster <a href="https://forms.gle/iHcEvjUf77Ki2guH7"> using this google form </a> by March 15.
+<li>Step1: Please register your poster <a href="https://forms.gle/iHcEvjUf77Ki2guH7"> using this google form </a> by March 3rd.
 </li>

 <li>
-Step2: Submit an electronic version of the poster to [this D2L site:] (https://ggc.view.usg.edu/d2l/home/2559976).
+Step2: Submit an electronic version(PDF) of the poster to [this D2L site:] (https://ggc.view.usg.edu/d2l/home/2559976).
 </li>
 <li>
 Important Deadlines: <br>